Don Cossacks: 18th–19th centuries

-After 1786, the territory of the Don Cossacks was officially called Don Voisko Lands, and was renamed Don Voisko Province (Oblast’ Voyska Donskogo) in 1870 (presently part of the Rostov, Volgograd, and Voronezh regions of the Russian Federation as well as part of the Luhansk region of Ukraine).
+After 1786, the territory of the Don Cossacks was officially called Don Host Land, and was renamed Don Host Oblast in 1870 (presently part of the Rostov, Volgograd, and Voronezh regions of the Russian Federation as well as part of the Luhansk region of Ukraine).

 In 1805 the Don Cossack capital was shifted from Cherkassk to Novocherkassk (New Cherkassk).

 Don Cossacks are credited with playing a significant part in repelling Napoleon's Invasion of Russia.
 Under the command of Count Matvey Ivanovich Platov, the Don Cossacks fought in a number of battles against the Grande Armée.
 In the Battle of Borodino, Don Cossacks made raids to the rear of the French Army.
 Platov commanded all the Cossack troops and successfully covered the retreat of the Russian Army to Moscow.
 The Don Cossacks distinguished themselves in subsequent campaigns, and took part in the capture of Paris.
 Napoleon is credited with declaring, "Cossacks are the finest light troops among all that exist.
 If I had them in my army, I would go through all the world with them."

 In the general census of 1884, the male population of the Don Cossacks was reported to number 425,000.
 The Don Cossacks were the largest of the ten cossack hosts then in existence, providing over a third of total cossack manpower available for military service.